m87-labs/kestrel/README.md

 The resulting `.ncu-rep` files can be opened locally via `ncu --import /tmp/profile_scattermoe_prefill.ncu-rep --page raw --csv` (or in the Nsight Compute GUI).
 Running under `sudo` sidesteps the performance-counter permission requirement; alternatively configure `NVreg_RestrictProfilingToAdminUsers=0` on the host.

-For a one-off launch-overhead snapshot, reuse the same command with `--metrics gpu__time_duration.sum` (and optionally `--kernel-name ::scatter2scatter`) so you can divide the reported duration by the kernel count.
+For a one-off launch-overhead snapshot, reuse the same command with `--metrics gpu__time_duration.sum` so you can divide the reported duration by the kernel count.

 ### HTTP Endpoints